ckeditor/ckeditor5/docs/features/toolbar.md

 ## Adding a custom button

-Refer to the {@link framework/guides/creating-simple-plugin-timestamp Creating a simple plugin} guide to learn how to build your own plugin, register its button and add it to the toolbar configuration.
+Refer to the {@link framework/creating-simple-plugin-timestamp Creating a simple plugin} guide to learn how to build your own plugin, register its button and add it to the toolbar configuration.

 ## Block toolbar

 The {@link features/blocktoolbar BlockToolbar} feature provides an additional configurable toolbar on the left-hand side of the content area, useful when the main toolbar is not accessible (e.g. in certain {@link installation/getting-started/predefined-builds#balloon-block-editor balloon block editor} scenarios).

+## Contribute

+The source code of the feature is available on GitHub in [https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-ui](https://github.com/ckeditor/ckeditor5/tree/master/packages/ckeditor5-ui).